 - Violate district policy or procedure related to harassment, intimidation, bullying or related to the prohibition on discrimination pursuant to RCW 28A.642.010.

-- Violate federal or state laws, rules, regulations or advocate the violation of such laws; or
+- Violate federal or state laws, rules, regulations or incite the violation of such laws; or

 - Advertise tobacco products, liquor, illicit drugs or drug paraphernalia.